Prebiotics for Dogs

 Our Take on Prebiotics for Dogs

-A healthy microbiome has countless benefits for your dog’s well-being and longevity.
+The more we learn about the microbiome, the more convinced we become that a healthy microbiome has countless benefits for your dog’s well-being and longevity.
 Using a variety of fiber-rich foods to boost healthy probiotic populations may be a good choice in general.

-The connection between disease and the microbiome is clear, but understanding of its role in canine cancer, and how prebiotics can help, is still in its infancy.
+The connection between disease and the microbiome is clear, but understanding its role in canine cancer, and how prebiotics can help, is still in its infancy.

-Nevertheless, existing research suggests that carefully selected prebiotics from reputable companies can be a game-changer for your dog’s health when dosage amounts and timelines are optimized.
+Nevertheless, research suggests that carefully selected prebiotics from reputable companies can be a game-changer for your dog’s health when dosage amounts and timelines are optimized.

 Their accessibility, ease of administration, and multiple benefits make the use of prebiotics worth a conversation with your veterinarian.